What is Kinedu?

 Open the Kinedu app, click on “Register”, and create an account and password.

-It’s really important that you register with the same email you provided to your school.
 Avoid using the functions for creating an account with Apple, Google, or Facebook.

 Once inside Kinedu, the first step is to fill out an initial assessment about your child, based on different developmental milestones.